Social Security Benefits for Children with Disabilities

 Compassionate Allowances are a way we quickly identify diseases and other medical conditions that, by definition, meet Social Security’s standards for disability benefits.
 Thousands of children receive benefits because they have one of the conditions on the list.

 A child must also meet other eligibility requirements.
 Since we only pay SSI to disabled people with low income and limited resources, a child, who is not blind, must not be working or earning more than $1,260 a month in 2020.
 A child who is blind must not be working or earning more than $2,110.
 This earnings amount usually changes every year.
 In addition, if the parents of the child or children have more resources than are allowed, then the child or children will not qualify for SSI.
-You can read more about children’s benefits by reading Benefits for Children with Disabilities.
+You can read more about children’s benefits by reading our publication, Benefits for Children with Disabilities.

-Visit parents and guardians page to learn more about all we do to care for children.
+Visit Parents and Guardians page to learn more about all we do to care for children.
 Please share these resources if you know a family or friend who needs our help.

 Tags: DisabilitySee Comments